tresoldi/ngesh/README.md

 exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.

+### Changelog

+Version 0.3:

+- General improvements to code quality
+- Full reproducibility from seeds for the pseudo-random generators, allowing string, ints, and floats
+- Changes for further integration with `abzu` and `alteruphono` for simulating linguistic data

 ## How does ngesh work?

 For each tree, an `event_rate` is computed from the sum of the `birth` and